rox-architecture/rox-poc1-automatica-workflow/README.md

 ### Provider Component

-The Provider script (`provider/main.py`) is responsible for creating an asset, defining a policy for it, and creating a contract definition so it can be offered.
+The Provider offers two main scripts for different asset types:

+#### S3-Based Assets (`provider/main.py`)

+For creating assets that point to S3 storage:

 ```bash
 # Ensure your virtual environment is active and provider.env is correctly configured